Abandoned & Little-Known Airfields:

 from the time that Carl Ben Eielson first flew into Fairbanks in 1923 to start Alaskan Airways.

-A majority of Fairbanks's general aviation & commercial air traffic was accommodated at Weeks Field through mid-century.
+A majority of Fairbanks's general aviation & commercial air traffic was eventually accommodated at Weeks Field through mid-century.

 A 1930 revision page of the 1929 Union Oil of California “Airplane Landing Fields of the Pacific West” (courtesy of Chris Kennedy)